AFASResearch/graph-visualizer/README.md

 To see a demo, execute
 `npm run start`

-To embed in another application, use `npm install graph-visualizer`, create a visualizer using `createVisualizer` and add its `render` function to a
+To embed in another application, import this module and include a <graph-visualizer> element.

- `maquette` projector.
+## Work in progress

+Allow highlighting edges using a changeable attribute expose full api through properties and attributes

 ## Internals